ggeroulas/AIP1/README.md

 /test
 * Tests the connection between the front-end and back-end.

+/cluster
+* Tests clustering functionality, returns which CPU thread process is running on.

 /register
 * Handles registration for users, takes in username and password as request body.
 Will return conflict error if already exists, or otherwise succesful registration message.